Tiamatt/Trivia.Microservice.Auth/Auth.Migration/README.md

 ## Note
 1. If for some reasons you need to make your migration script run again, then remove target version from [dbo].[VersionInfo] table and run "Auth.Migration" again
+2. "Auth.Migration" project has it's own "appsettings.json" file with "ConnectionString" property Make sure you are pointing to correct database